wikuskina/GroupProject/README.md

-# Online toy store group project in Java
+# Online shop - group project in Java

-Group project with @Lerocean and @ekaterina-pa

 A sample database for online store was created.
 It consists of the following entities: <br>
 - User <br>